-Curiosity, peer pressure, depression, and being under the influence of alcohol or other drugs are common reasons why people try cocaine for the first time.
+Curiosity, peer pressure, depression, and being under the influence of alcohol or other drugs are common reasons why people do coke for the first time.
 The reasons why they keep going back to it?
 Well, that varies, and we’ll explore that more in this article.

-Cocaine use in the UK has been on the rise in recent years, according to HomeOffice.gov.uk, which annually surveys a sample of adults ages 16 to 59 in order to:
+Cocaine use in the UK has been on the rise in recent years, according to HomeOffice.gov.uk, which annually surveys a sample of adults ages 16 to 59 to:

-- Estimate frequency and amount of drug used by adults
+- Estimate the frequency and amount of drugs used by adults

 - Learn about characteristics including lifestyle and household factors that may influence drug use

 - Gauge how easy illegal drugs are to obtain